vaginessa/EAPD.wikii/Wiki.md

 MySQL

-     edit /etc/init.d/mysqld by adding --skip-grant-tables because the mysqld on openwrt doesn't have a workable way to run mysql_secure_install, then run mysql_install_db --force once
+     edit /etc/init.d/mysqld by adding --skip-grant-tables,
+     because the mysqld on openwrt doesn't have a workable way to run mysql_secure_install, then run mysql_install_db --force once

 Python